longevity-consortium/SysBioM001Paper/WGCNA/README.md

 * Python seaborn (version 0.11.2)

 ## Log
-Last update on Jun 2, 2023
+Last update on Jun 30, 2023
 * 2022-07-22 The directory was generated, the code files were uploaded, and README was edited.
-* 2023-06-02 The code files and README were updated based on the revised manuscript.
+* 2023-06-02 The code files and README were updated based on the revised manuscript (1st revision).
+* 2023-06-30 README (figure numbers) was updated based on the revised manuscript (2nd revision).